Login

 Very effective

-How did the resource inform students’ understanding of food waste as a global vs local issue? comparisons
+How did the resource inform students’ understanding of food waste as a global vs local issue?
+Good understanding of food waste as we have an amazing worm farm.

 What were the most creative food waste solution suggestions?
-IT integration, machines and road/gutter vacuum cleaners.
+Warm farm

 Did the resource encourage new ways of thinking and talking about the value food?